Air commodore: Honorary air commodores, air commodores-in-chief and air commandants

 The reigning monarch may appoint honorary air commodores for RAF flying squadrons and stations.
-For example, King Charles III is RAF Valley's honorary air commodore and Winston Churchill was 615 Squadron's honorary air commodore.
+For example, Prince William is RAF Valley's honorary air commodore and Winston Churchill was 615 Squadron's honorary air commodore.
 As the title suggests, this is an honorary position bestowed by the reigning monarch and it does not grant the recipient command of a unit or formation.
-It is designed to strengthen the bond between the military unit and the individual and promote the role of the air force amongst the public.
+It is designed to strengthen the bond between the military unit and the individual and promote the role of the air force among the public.

 Serving officers may be granted an equivalent appointment to the honorary rank.
 In such cases the individual is made an honorary air commandant and they retain their regular rank.

 Larger air force organisations or formations may be honoured by having an air commodore-in-chief appointed in their name.
 These RAF appointments are rare and to date (2020) have been given to just five senior members of the royal family, of whom three were reigning or future monarchs of the United Kingdom.
-Air commodore-in-chief is not a rank and such an appointment does not convey the rank of air commodore upon the recipient.

-Other air forces

-Commonwealth of Nations

-The rank of air commodore is also used in a number of the air forces in the Commonwealth, including the Bangladesh Air Force, Ghana Air Force, Indian Air Force, Namibian Air Force, Pakistan Air Force, Royal Australian Air Force, Royal New Zealand Air Force, Sri Lanka Air Force and the Trinidad and Tobago Air Guard.

-The Royal Canadian Air Force used the rank until the unification of the Canadian Forces in 1968, when army-type rank titles were adopted.
-An air commodore then became a brigadier-general (following the US Armed Forces title, rather than the British brigadier, which had been held by equivalent officers in the former Canadian Army).
-In official French Canadian usage, the rank title was commodore de l'air.
-The position of honorary air commodore still exists in the Royal Canadian Air Cadets.
-Similarly the rank was replaced by brigadier general in 1973 in the Royal Malaysian Air Force.

-As with the RAF, large air force organisations or formations in the other Commonwealth realms may be honoured by having an air commodore-in-chief appointed in their name.
-These appointments are rare and to date (2020) have been given to just three senior members of the royal familyQueen Elizabeth II, Prince Philip and Prince Charlesin just three non-UK Commonwealth air forces (RCAF, RNZAF, RAAF).
 Air commodore-in-chief is not a rank and such an appointment does not convey the rank of air commodore upon the recipient.